google/playground-elements/README.md

 ```

 If an import map is defined, but does not contain an entry for a bare module,
-then playground defaults to the `unpkg.com` URL.
+then playground defaults to the `unpkg.com` URL unless `cdnBaseUrl` is set.

 ## TypeScript